olawuyio/snake290/README.md

 ##### Oyinkan Olawuyi
 In the code, I worked on the Player class, in particular how the player (denoted by the Snake) moves in the game.
 The board is created based on 2D array made up of 0s, 1s, 2s and 3s which denote empty positions, Snake objects, food objects and wall objects respectively.
 As part of the move() function, I checked the corresponding value in the 2D array for the new position the Snake wants to move into and assigned the corresponding outcome.
 For the README, I created an index, described the features we implemented and how users can play the game.

+#### Joshua Leung
+My contributions towards the game consists of some code implementation, documentation, and writing on the README file.
+For the code, my main contributions were involved with creating and adding documentation to the player class.
+In addition, I looked over other classes as well to look for bugs and areas for improvement.
+For the README file, I mainly worked on the Documentation section and editing parts of most other sections.